Ben-s-v-Lopez/ben-lopez-portfolio/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: This is a subtitle
+    subtitle: Innovating with Machine Learning and Analytics
     text: >
       A London based data scientist.
 I hold a Master's degree in Data Science & Analytics from Brunel University and a Bachelor's degree in Marketing from